 Compare Costs on Contracts

-If you haven’t switched up your phone plan, internet provider or car insurance provider in couple years, ask around for new quotes and make sure you’re getting the best bang for your buck.
+If you haven’t switched up your phone plan, internet provider, or car insurance provider in a couple of years, ask around for new quotes and make sure you’re getting the best bang for your buck.

 Do Major Shopping During Sales Season

 If you need to restock items in your wardrobe or get the kids ready for a new season, be on the lookout for sales at your favorite stores and shop when you know you’ll get a great deal.
 If you’re like me and receive what seems like hundreds of emails a day from stores promoting upcoming sales, you know there’s no reason to buy an item full price just to get it one week sooner.

 Seasonal items always go on sale once the holiday is over, so do your shopping for a new Christmas tree or lights, a Halloween banner, or Fourth of July decorations “late” and be ahead of the game next year.